“There’s no WiFi in the forrest, but you will find a better connection.”

 It’s clear that getting your nature fix has profound physical and psychological perks, but how can you squeeze a little more ‘outdoor time’ into your days?

-How to Get Your Daily Nature Fix,
+How to Get Your Nature Fix, Even When You’re Ill

 One of the easiest ways to enjoy the health benefits from nature is to exercise outdoors.
 You can cycle to work, go for a walk during your lunch hour or head to the woods on the weekends.
 Swim in the lake in summer, go for a sledge ride in winter – the possibilities are endless.